HansRisberg/GameReviewer-WebApp/README.md

-Using asp.net core with entity framework core, .NET v.8 React.js with axios in Frontend
+Using asp.net core with entity framework core, .NET v.8 React.js with axios and material UI in Frontend